darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 A _shortcut_ is a combination of inputs that triggers one of the actions available in a given context.

-Darktable comes with many predefined shortcuts that use a combination of key presses and mouse movements, but you can also use various other input devices, including MIDI devices and game controllers -- see the [midi device support](../special-topics/midi-device-support.md) section for details.
-These are referred to as _external devices_ or just _devices_ in this guide.
+Darktable comes with many predefined shortcuts using keyboard or keyboard and mouse, but you can also use various other input devices, including MIDI devices and game controllers -- see the [midi device support](../special-topics/midi-device-support.md) section for details.
+These are referred to as _input devices_ in this guide.

+The recommended way to assign shortcuts to visual elements is the [visual shortcut mapping](#visual-shortcut-mapping) mode.

 # types of actions and shortcuts